Germiquere/whatsappbot/README.md

 # WHATSAPPBOT
-The project is a server that connects to WhatsApp via QR code and interfaces with a SuperAgent assistant to automatically respond to inquiries.
+The project is a server that connects to WhatsApp via QR code and interfaces with an  AI assistant from SuperAgent to automatically respond to inquiries.
+In this case, the bot is a car salesman for the agency called "DREAMCAR".The assistant has the ability to remember its ongoing conversations and can respond to questions based on the context of those ones.
 ## Technologies
 - Typescript
 - Javascript